The

 Housing Prices

-• Athenian Room.
-Enjoy delicious Greek comfort food at an affordable price.
-Their roasted chicken even garnered the praise Second City star Tina Fey.
-She once praised the Athenian Room for serving her “favorite meal in Chicago.”
+• Athenian Room: Enjoy delicious Greek comfort food at an affordable price.
+Their roasted chicken even garnered the praise of Second City celeb Tina Fey.
+She once praised this eatery for creating her “favorite meal.”
 We can’t beat that recommendation.

-• Del Seoul.
-The Mexican-Korean fusion restaurant Del Seoul showcases the best of both cultures.
+• Del Seoul: This Mexican-Korean fusion eateryboasts the best of both cuisines.
 Take a trip with this stylistic hybrid of Asian and Latin flavors.

-• Mon Ami Gabi.
-Mon Ami Gabi does sophisticated cooking in an effective way.
+• Mon Ami Gabi: Mon Ami Gabi does classy cooking in an effective way.
 If you’re an aficionado of French cuisine, definitely visit this premiere Lincoln Park bistro.

-• Summer House Santa Monica.
-This relaxing restaurant will brighten your day with their airy atmosphere and vibrant cuisine.
-The crisp freshness of their food matches this beach-inspired restaurant perfectly.
-Forget the towel, just bring your appetite.
+• Summer House Santa Monica: This relaxing restaurant will brighten your day with its airy atmosphere and vibrant cuisine.
+The crisp freshness of the food matches this beach-inspired restaurant perfectly.
+Forget the towel and just bring your appetite.

-• Riccardo Trattoria.
-We at Giordano’s respect high-quality Italian food.
-Riccardo Trattoria upholds the same primo standard of Italian food that we strive to honor ourselves.
+• Riccardo Trattoria: We at Giordano’s respect high-quality Italian food.
+Riccardo Trattoria upholds the same primo standard of Italian food, which we strive to honor ourselves.
 Don’t miss out on this truly exceptional restaurant.

 Logan Square